methos2016/xorcat.github.io/_posts/2016-08-19-equation-group-crashing-asas-follow-up.markdown

 - security
 - ShadowBrokers
 - tech
+header:
+  teaser: "/assets/images/posts/0004-exba-followup/exba-crash.png"
 ---

 Hi there!

 It's been a crazy couple of days, after I wrote my post about breaking into the 8.4(2) ASA with ExtraBacon, others have tested EpicBanana, and various other tools from the dump.

 [Cisco has also written their own post](https://blogs.cisco.com/security/shadow-brokers) about EpicBanana and ExtraBacon, confirming the vulnerabilities exist, creating CVEs for them (CVE-2016-6367 and CVE-2016-6366 respectively).

-Unfortunately, there is not a software fix for CVE-2016-6366 (ExtraBacon) yet, but Cisco said it is being currently worked on.<!-- more -->
+Unfortunately, there is not a software fix for CVE-2016-6366 (ExtraBacon) yet, but Cisco said it is being currently worked on.

 [There has also been mention](https://musalbas.com/2016/08/18/equation-group-benigncertain.html) (by Mustafa Al-Bassam) of a tool in the dump called "BenignCertain", which appears to send a crafted IKE packet to a Cisco PIX v5.2 through to 6.4(4), parse the response, and find the pre-shared key configured for the VPN tunnel....
 I've not been able to get it to work on ASA 8.4(2) (ASA is the successor to PIX), and unfortunately I haven't been able to get my hands on a working PIX to test it out properly.